Article Contents:

 A post is not just a 'large baluster'.
 It is a load-bearing support on which the rigidity of the entire system depends.
 The fastening must be as reliable as possible.

-On a wooden stringer or landing: drill a mounting hole Ø12–14 mm, depth 80–100 mm.
+On a wooden stringer or landing: drill a mounting hole Ø12–14 mm, 80–100 mm deep.
 Install an M12 stud into the hole using epoxy adhesive.
-After the adhesive has cured (8–12 hours), screw the post onto it through an embedded nut in the bottom end.
+After the adhesive cures (8–12 hours), screw the post onto it through an embedded nut in the bottom end.
 Additionally, apply PVA wood glue to the end plane of the post.

-On a concrete slab or concrete step: install an M12 anchor bolt into a Ø14 mm hole, depth 80 mm.
+On a concrete slab or concrete step: install an M12 anchor bolt into a Ø14 mm hole, 80 mm deep.
 Fill the hole with epoxy or acrylic anchor compound.
 Curing time — according to the anchor manufacturer's instructions (usually 24–48 hours at 20°C).
 Then screw the post on.

 Stage four: preparing balusters for installation